Last updated: May 3, 2026

-Bottom Line: If you need a basic walker, wheelchair, shower chair, or bedside commode quickly, a local medical equipment loan closet may be the fastest low-cost answer.
-But a loan closet is not the same as Medicare coverage, inventory changes fast, and complex items like oxygen, continuous positive airway pressure (CPAP) machines, power wheelchairs, and many hospital beds often work better through a clinician and an insurance-approved supplier.
+Bottom line: If you need a basic walker, wheelchair, shower chair, or bedside commode quickly, a local medical equipment loan closet may be the fastest low-cost answer.
+But a loan closet is not the same as Medicare coverage.
+Inventory changes fast.
+Complex items like oxygen, continuous positive airway pressure (CPAP) machines, power wheelchairs, patient lifts, and many hospital beds often need a doctor, therapist, and insurance-approved supplier.
 In real life, the best plan is often to do both at once: look for a temporary community loan while you also start the Medicare or health plan process.

 Emergency help now